 - Read, write and interrupt transactions generated by the IOMMU are not translated by the IOMMU. - Transactions arriving from upstream must be passed downstream unaltered. - Transactions arriving from downstream that are response, fence, or flush commands must be passed upstream unaltered. - Memory read and write transactions from downstream result in table lookups in the device table to obtain the DomainID of the requesting I/O device and to locate I/O page tables, and then in I/O page tables to perform address translation and permission checking.
-After performing permission checks and address translation, the IOMMU forwards the resulting transactions upstream if the transaction is allowed from the I/O device. - Interrupts from downstream result in table lookups in the device table and then in the interrupt remapping tables to remap the interrupt.
-After performing checks and interrupt remapping, the IOMMU forwards the resulting interrupts upstream if the interrupt is allowed from the I/O device. - Port I/O space transactions from downstream devices result in a device table lookup to determine if the I/O device is allowed to access port I/O space. - The IOMMU maintains an event log containing the details of failed transactions.
+After performing permission checks and address translation, the IOMMU forwards the resulting transactions upstream if the transaction is allowed from the I/O device. - Address translation requests from downstream result in table lookups as for memory read and write transactions.
+Translated address and access permission information is returned to the requesting peripheral.
+Software is responsible to invalidate address translation mappings cached by a peripheral. - Interrupt addresses are never translated to memory addresses, but other special address ranges may be reclaimed to be backed with memory.

-• The IOMMU does not translate pre-translated memory read and write requests from devices if the I/O device is marked as being able to translate addresses (I=1b in the device table entry, Section 3.2.2.1 [Device Table Entry Format])..
+- Interrupts from downstream result in table lookups in the device table and then in the interrupt remapping tables to remap the interrupt.
+After performing checks and interrupt remapping, the IOMMU forwards the resulting interrupts upstream if the interrupt is allowed from the I/O device. - Port I/O space transactions from downstream devices result in a device table lookup to determine if the I/O device is allowed to access port I/O space. - The IOMMU maintains an event log containing the details of failed transactions. - The IOMMU does not translate pre-translated memory read and write requests from devices if the I/O device is marked as being able to translate addresses.

-In addition to passing on transactions from downstream devices, the IOMMU will insert transactions of its own to perform reads and writes from memory and to signal interrupts.
+In addition to passing on transactions from downstream devices, the IOMMU inserts transactions of its own to perform reads and writes from memory and to signal interrupts.